raya77/target.en/help/c-target-mobile-app/target-for-mobile-apps-faq.md

 No, you don’t need at.js to use the mobile SDKs. at.js is the [!DNL Target] JavaScript library for websites.
 The Adobe Experience Platform Mobile SDKs are for mobile apps.

-## Is Target Mobile a functionality of Adobe Target Premium Product SKU only?
+## Is [!DNL Target] Mobile a functionality of Adobe [!DNL Target] Premium Product SKU only?

 No. For [!DNL Adobe Target Standard] customers, you can use our Mobile SDKs for A/B Test and Experience Targeting (XT) activities only with the [!DNL Target Standard] Mobile App add-on.
 If you want to use Recommendations or AI-powered features in the mobile app, you need an [Adobe Target Premium](/help/c-intro/intro.md#premium) license.

-## Is there a mobile app integration between Adobe Experience Manager (AEM) and Target mobile activities?
+## Is there a mobile app integration between Adobe Experience Manager (AEM) and [!DNL Target] mobile activities?

 It is on our roadmap but there is no timeline yet.
 Currently, you can share JSON [Experience Fragments](/help/c-experiences/c-manage-content/aem-experience-fragments.md) from AEM to Target and there might be potential to then use them in a mobile app activity.